 The Google Assistant although not always perfect will easily grow and improve with software updates and this will also ensure that this speaker will last a long time and have the ability to grow with a smart home system over time.
 If you are going to do a whole home smart system you will need a system a hub read my post What is a smart home hub and how do you choose one? to help you understand what a smart home hub is.

 If you have been disappointed in the sound of many of the smart speakers on the market like the Amazon Echo or Google Home and want to step up to a good sounding speaker with Google Smart technology, then the JBL LINK 500 will not disappoint you.
-It has great stereo sound with with plenty of volume when you want to crank up the tunes.
+It has great stereo sound with plenty of volumes when you want to crank up the tunes.
 Retail price is $399 but I am sure they will go on sale.
-See a Amazon for latest JBL LINK 500 pricing.
+See an Amazon for latest JBL LINK 500 pricing.

 Price: $399 US